Thinklab-SJTU/LIG-MM/README.md

 ## Benchmark Dataset LIG-MM
 The benchmark dataset proposed in our paper is under the `dataset` folder.

-Here's the given text converted to Markdown format:

 ---

 As we mentioned before, the benchmark programs in existing papers mostly contain numerical programs.
 To fill the lack of benchmarks for general loop invariant generation, we propose LIG-MM, a loop invariant generation benchmark of memory manipulation programs.
 Table 1 below shows the basics of the code in LIG-MM.
 Our programs come from four main sources: course codes, competition codes, previous relevant work, and actual system codes.
 The programs are modified into a unified format for better usage.
 Multiple examples, license of datasets and maintenance plans can be found in the supplementary materials.